avvo/circle_dropper/README.md

 Learn more about [AWS environment variables](https://github.com/aws/aws-sdk-ruby)

 With CircleCi 2.0, you need to explicitly save the test artifacts.
-In your config.yml, inlude the following:
+In your config.yml, include the following:
 ```
 - store_artifacts:
   path: /<path to project>/test/reports